znoxx/sleepy_nas/README.md

 ## Using it via systemd

-* Copy script itself to /opt/sleepy_nas/sleepy_nas.py
+* Copy script itself to /opt/sleepy_nas/sleepy_nas.py.
-* Copy INI file -- `cp sleepy_nas.ini.template /opt/sleepy_nas/sleepy_nas.ini`
+* Copy INI file -- `cp sleepy_nas.ini.template /opt/sleepy_nas/sleepy_nas.ini`.
 * Modify file `/opt/sleepy_nas/sleepy_nas.ini` and put your own values.
-Make sure selected command to suspend system is working (see prerequisites section)
+Make sure selected command to suspend system is working (see prerequisites section).
-* Copy systemd service file -- `cp sleepy_nas.service.tempate /lib/systemd/system/sleepy_nas.service`
+* Copy systemd service file -- `cp sleepy_nas.service.tempate /lib/systemd/system/sleepy_nas.service`.
 * Modify file `/lib/systemd/system/sleepy_nas.service` if needed, however it is completely generic.
-Avoid to change KillSignal value, since SIGINT is used to gracefully stop the script
+Avoid to change KillSignal value, since SIGINT is used to gracefully stop the script.
-* Enable service: `sudo systemctl enable sleepy_nas`
+* Enable service: `sudo systemctl enable sleepy_nas`.
-* Start service: `sudo systemctl start sleepy_nas`
+* Start service: `sudo systemctl start sleepy_nas`.

 You can stop tool at any time via `systemctl stop sleepy_nas` and enjoy your server running 24x7.

-Enjoy some savings on electricity bill and better sleep :)
+Enjoy some savings on electricity bill and better sleep :).

 ## Area of improvement

 * sar profiler to collect data of network usage and generate recommend values.
-* Get rid of "sar" dependency -- implement iface statistics on pure python
+* Get rid of "sar" dependency -- implement iface statistics on pure python.
 * Checks of BSD systems (unfortunately I don't have any at hand, but it should be easy).

 ## Tested platforms